New York Times 1619 Project leader calls it ‘honor’ to inspire riots, statue attacks

 “It would be an honor.
 Thank you,” she wrote of the “1619 Riots” suggestion.

-Among the statues and memorials that have been attacked are Union leaders President Abraham Lincoln and Ulysses S. Grant; Founding Fathers Thomas Jefferson and George Washington; the World War II Memorial; and abolitionist Matthias Baldwin.
+Among the statues and memorials that have been attacked are Union leaders President Abraham Lincoln and Ulysses S. Grant, Founding Fathers Thomas Jefferson and George Washington, the World War II Memorial, and abolitionist Matthias Baldwin.

 The 1619 Project claims that the true date of America’s Founding was that year, when the first African slaves arrived in Virginia at Jamestown (the settlement had been founded more than a decade earlier).